A recursive function coding number theoretic functions: Universal recursive function

 \begin{proof} Let $G_h=(\N,E)$ be the graph of $h$.
-In $G_h$, there are enumerably many connected subgraphs.
-Let $\pi$ a enumeration function of these subgraphs.
-Now, all $i=1,2,\dots $, if $\pi(i)$ is \begin{enumerate} \item a subgraph of type 1 in Lemma~\ref{lem:ot_tn} with a cycle of length $k$, let $I_i$ be the mapping $c_t$ given in Lemma~\ref{lem:cyclesg} to the $i$th cycle of length of length $k$ (in other words, $t$ is the $i$'th number in $C_k$), or
+In $G_h$, there are countably many connected subgraphs.
+Let $\pi$ be an enumeration function of these subgraphs.
+Now, for all $i \in \Z_+$, if $\pi(i)$ is \begin{enumerate} \item a subgraph of type 1 in Lemma~\ref{lem:formofcc} with a cycle of length $k$, let $I_i$ be the mapping $c_t$ given in Lemma~\ref{lem:cyclesg} to the $i$th cycle of length $k$ (in other words, $t$ is the $i$'th number in $C_k$).